-Subject to adjustment as provided in Section 17 hereof, the number of shares of Stock available for issuance under the Plan shall be ten million (10,000,000).
-Notwithstanding the preceding sentence and also subject to adjustment as provided in Section 17 hereof, the aggregate number of shares of Stock which cumulatively may be available for issuance pursuant to Awards other than Awards of Options or SARs shall not exceed three million five hundred thousand (3,500,000) and the number of shares that may be issued as Incentive Stock Options shall not exceed ten million (10,000,000).
+Subject to adjustment as provided in Section 17 hereof, the number of shares of Stock available for issuance under the Plan shall be sixteen million three-hundred thousand (16,300,000).
+For this purpose, every share of Stock issued pursuant to an Award granted after January 9, 2015 other than an Option or SAR shall count as 1.5 shares of Stock.
+The number of shares that may be issued as Incentive Stock Options shall not exceed sixteen million three-hundred thousand (16,300,000).
 Stock issued or to be issued under the Plan shall be authorized but unissued shares; or, to the extent permitted by applicable law, issued shares that have been reacquired by the Company.
-If any shares covered by an Award are not purchased or are forfeited, or if an Award otherwise terminates without delivery of any Stock subject thereto, then the number of shares of Stock counted against the aggregate number of shares available under the Plan with respect to such Award shall, to the extent of any such forfeiture or termination, again be available for making Awards under the Plan.
+If any shares covered by an Award are not purchased or are forfeited, or if an Award otherwise terminates without delivery of any Stock subject thereto, then the number of shares of Stock counted against the aggregate number of shares available under the Plan with respect to such Award shall, to the extent of any such forfeiture or termination, again be available for making Awards under the Plan; provided, however, that any shares of Stock that again become available for grant pursuant to this Section 4 after January 9, 2015 shall be added back on a one-for-one basis if such shares of Stock were subject to Awards of Options or SARs or added back as one and one-half (1.5) shares of Stock for all shares granted as Awards other than Options or SARs.
+Notwithstanding the foregoing, the following shares shall not be available for future grant: (a) shares tendered or withheld in payment of the exercise price of an Option, and (b) shares withheld by the Company or otherwise received by the Company to satisfy tax withholding obligations in connection with an Award.
+In addition, all shares covered by a SAR (including shares subject to a stock-settled SAR that were issued upon the net settlement or net exercise of such SAR) shall be counted against the number of shares of Stock available for future grants under the Plan.